gcallah/JohnGray/papers/callahan.md

 the distinctive insights of communitarian thought" (1997, p.
 15).
 He hopes this will balance the human need for security and forms of common life with people's "demand... to make their own choices and to be at least part-authors of their own lives" (1997, p.
 16).
 This latter requirement is, of course, incompatible with the denial of free will that Gray will adopt later: if free will is an illusion, we no more make choices than does a rock tumbling down a hill.
-Furthermore, this few of our choices as "autonomous" ignores the insights of Rene Girard into the mimetic nature of our desires.
-[cite!!!]

-A central component of "the communitarian liberal view… is that market freedoms have instrumental value only, as a means to individual well-being" (1997, p.
+A central component of "the communitarian liberal view... is that market freedoms have instrumental value only, as a means to individual well-being" (1997, p.
 17).
 And "in contrast with social democracy, which has extended to social welfare rights the supposedly unconditional claims of negative liberal rights, the communitarian view affirms the dependency of individual autonomy on a strong network of reciprocal obligations" (1997, p.
 18).
 The goal is "reconciling the human need for security with the permanent revolution of the market" (1997, p.
 19).

-Gray notes that "It is a comment on the parochialism of British political life that social democrats have accepted the Thatcherite claim that opposition to European federalism is the prerogative of the Right" (1997, pp. 34-35).
+Gray comments that "It is a comment on the parochialism of British political life that social democrats have accepted the Thatcherite claim that opposition to European federalism is the prerogative of the Right" (1997, pp. 34-35).
 This was a prescient remark, given how a decade later, Brexit was cast as a right-wing initiative.